Uncovering Hidden HVAC Costs: The Key to Energy Efficiency and Savings

 Across commercial buildings, the waste is significant.
 Studies and on-site trials consistently show:

-• 10-40% percent unnecessary HVAC energy consumption
+10-40% unnecessary HVAC energy consumption.

-• Thousands of annual run‑hours that shouldn’t exist
+Thousands of annual run-hours that shouldn’t exist.

-• Tens of thousands of dollars per building in avoidable costs
+Tens of thousands of dollars per building in avoidable costs.

-• Large Scope 1 and 2 emissions increases from unnecessary compressor and fan use
+Large Scope 1 and 2 emissions increases from unnecessary compressor and fan use.

-Scope 1 refers to direct emissions from fuel burned on‑site, such as gas used for heating.
+Scope 1 refers to direct emissions from fuel burned on-site, such as gas used for heating.
 Scope 2 refers to indirect emissions from the electricity your building purchases.
-When
+When HVAC equipment runs unnecessarily, both scopes rise even though the building appears to be operating normally.

 Across multi-site portfolios, the numbers grow exponentially.
 A business with 50-100 sites can unknowingly waste hundreds of thousands of dollars per year.

-And this waste isn’t hypothetical it’s happening right now, silently, across thousands of buildings.
+And this waste isn’t hypothetical; it’s happening right now, silently, across thousands of buildings.

 Why This Blind Spot Matters Now

-With electricity prices rising, pressure from NABERS* and BEED* increasing, and net‑zero requirements accelerating, unplanned HVAC runtime is no longer a minor inefficiency it’s a material financial and compliance risk.
+With electricity prices rising, pressure from NABERS and BEED increasing, and net-zero requirements accelerating, unplanned HVAC runtime is no longer a minor inefficiency; it’s a material financial and compliance risk.

 NABERS is Australia’s national energy rating system for buildings, and;*